 In the heart of the village, the 4-star Schweizerhof is part of the Michel Reybier Hospitality.
 The businessman runs a small empire in wine (Château Cos d'Estournel in Bordeaux, Tokaj Hetszölö in Hungary, etc.) and hotels (La Réserve Geneva, Paris, Ramatuelle, Mama Shelter).

-You enter through a passageway under the hotel to reach the entrance at no. 5 on the main street, lined with wooden chalets.
+You enter through a passageway beneath the hotel to reach the entrance at no. 5 on the main street, lined with wooden chalets.
 Interior designers Kristian Gavoille and Valérie Garcia, creators of MOB Hôtels (another of Michel Reybier's brands), have given the hotel a facelift to appeal to a refined family clientele.

 The wooden façade with its regular, linear balconies has remained unchanged since the hotel was restored in 2018.
 The fireplace can be seen as soon as you enter the lobby, which adjoins the huge restaurant.
 The Kitchenthe lounge and a bar.
 Check-in is at a long counter next to a library.
 In the evening, the hotel's two managers, Jonas and Roman, are on hand to welcome guests.